yaplas/observable-stream/README.md

   // if the following operation take time to complete the source stream
   // will be paused
   concatMap(someOtherAsyncTask),
+  // you can catch errors all along the pipe even into uncontrolled areas catchError(someErrorHandler)
 ).pipe(
   // controlledPipe returns a readable stream that you can pipe to other one outputStream